 Lumidigm’s liveness detection is built from cutting-edge machine learning algorithms and can be updated as new spoofs are identified.
 Unlike any other fingerprint technology, this “learning” capability allows Lumidigm fingerprint sensors to keep up with new threats.

-V-Series fingerprint scanners have Premium liveness detection which combines a low live-finger rejection rate with the best fake finger detection capability on the market.
-Premium liveness detection from Lumidigm provides protection from published and unpublished methods of producing and using finger copies that will defeat conventional fingerprint sensors.
+V-Series fingerprint scanners have liveness detection that combines a low live-finger rejection rate with the best fake finger detection capability on the market.
+Liveness detection from Lumidigm provides protection from published and unpublished methods of producing and using finger copies that will defeat conventional fingerprint sensors.

 It is important to note that all the published literature on making finger copies and testing spoof protection is based on copies that are made with a cooperative subject.
 While collecting a latent print from an uncooperative subject is certainly possible, creating a copy of such a print that is of a high enough quality to match the subject’s print and defeat liveness detection is very difficult.